OutlierVentures/ZIP/README.md

 The Supertoken thereby becomes an ERC20 token which may be used across any of the underlying networks by simply specifying the network at transaction time.

-Deposits and withdrawals currently implement a 2.5% fee to cover gas costs and LINK token costs.
+The stable pricing model applies a flat price updated quarterly (in development, see the `peg` folder).
+Deposits and withdrawals currently implement a 2.5% fee to cover gas costs and LINK token costs as an interim solution.

 ### Gas Stations Network addition